leevicode/real-time-bus/docs/adr/007-layered-architecture.md

 ## Decision

-We organized the backend into four clearly separated layers, all located under `server/src/`:
+We will organize the backend into three clearly separated layers:

 ### Layer 1 — Data Ingestion
 **Status:** Accepted